monita211/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-The mean total number of steps taken per day with the new dataset is 'r mean(dataCompleteStepTotal$steps)'.
+The mean total number of steps taken per day with the new dataset is 1.0766189 &times; 10<sup>4</sup>.
 This is the same mean that was found for the original dataset.

-The median total number of steps taken per day with the new dataset is 'r median(dataCompleteStepTotal$steps)'.
-This is slightly different than the median, 'r median(stepTotalByDay$steps)' that was found for the original dataset.
+The median total number of steps taken per day with the new dataset is 1.0766189 &times; 10<sup>4</sup>.
+This is slightly different than the median, 10765 that was found for the original dataset.

 ## Are there differences in activity patterns between weekdays and weekends?
 *Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given*